 Roslindale K-8 Pathway

 Over the past few years, Boston Public Schools has made a concerted effort to respond to families' requests for more accessibility to K-8 options for their children throughout the city of Boston, opening new K-8 schools and merging other schools to create seamless transitions for students.
-Due to facility and other constraints, Roslindale has remained a neighborhood without a K-8 school, and families have expressed a desire to strengthen the ties between the six Roslindale elementary schools and the Irving Middle School.
+Due to facility and other constraints, Roslindale has remained a neighborhood without a K-8 school, and families have expressed a desire to strengthen the ties between five Roslindale elementary schools and the Irving Middle School.

-After numerous meetings with families from the seven schools in Roslindale, and many efforts to respond to extended learning, equitable access, and academic quality issues, the Boston School Committee adopted an admissions policy that provides priority admissions to the Irving Middle School for 5th grade students who attend the one of the six elementary schools in Roslindale:
+After numerous meetings with families from the seven schools in Roslindale, and many efforts to respond to extended learning, equitable access, and academic quality issues, the Boston School Committee adopted an admissions policy that provides priority admissions to the Irving Middle School for 5th grade students who attend the one of these elementary schools in Roslindale:

 - Bates Elementary School